MasterControlInc/hazelcast/README.md

 #### How to publish:
-- Add a file name `gradle.properties` to the root of the `hazelcast-all` folder with the following contents:
+- Add a file name `gradle.properties` to the root of the project and `hazelcast-all` folder with the following contents:
 ```
 artifactory_user=<Artifactory Username With Publish Rights>
 artifactory_password=<Artifactory Password with Publish Rights>